adafruit/Adafruit-GFX-Library/README.md

 Recent Arduino IDE releases include the Library Manager for easy installation.
 Otherwise, to download, click the DOWNLOAD ZIP button, uncompress and rename the uncompressed folder Adafruit_GFX.
 Confirm that the Adafruit_GFX folder contains Adafruit_GFX.cpp and Adafruit_GFX.h.
 Place the Adafruit_GFX library folder your ArduinoSketchFolder/Libraries/ folder.
 You may need to create the Libraries subfolder if its your first library.
 Restart the IDE.

+**You will also need to install the latest Adafruit BusIO library.** Search for "Adafruit BusIO" in the library manager, or install by hand from https://github.com/adafruit/Adafruit_BusIO

 # Useful Resources

 - Image2Code: This is a handy Java GUI utility to convert a BMP file into the array code necessary to display the image with the drawBitmap function.
 Check out the code at ehubin's GitHub repository: https://github.com/ehubin/Adafruit-GFX-Library/tree/master/Img2Code